Ajayshady/Needs_Follow/Naveen_Balaji_Follow.md

 32. drinking water with mud pane

-33. God Murga:- videos - Kanda Sasti is observed or start in the Tamil Month Aippasi that is mid-October to mid-November - for 7 days
+33. God Murga:- videos - Kanda Sasti is observed or start in the Tamil Month Aippasi that is mid-October to mid-November - for 7 days => that is after deepavali amavasai, next day starts kanda sasti for six days fasting and seventh day thirukalyanam

 34. Chitra Poornami:- videos - after april 14th tamil new year (1st poornami is known as chitra poornami) that is in the month of may starting 1st week.
 35.